-EDPs, motorized or not, have taken urban mobility by storm by offering accessible and eco-friendly solutions.
-Among them is the electric bike, which appeals to a large part of France, particularly for its ease of use and reliability.
+EDPs, motorized or not, have taken urban mobility by storm by offering accessible and ecological solutions.
+Among them is the electric bike which appeals to a large part of France, especially for its ease of use and reliability.
 In this article, we will discover how an electric bike works.

 What exactly is an electric bike?

 Is it a bike or a scooter?
-No, it’s an electric bike, the new eco-friendly means of transport that fascinates with its simplicity and versatility.
-Existing for several decades, the electric bike has gradually become democratized to become one of the most used vehicles in Europe and in certain regions of Asia today.
+No, it is an electric bike, the new eco-friendly means of transport that fascinates with its simplicity and versatility.
+Existing for several decades, the electric bike has gradually become popular to become today one of the most used vehicles in Europe and in some regions of Asia.
 Focus!

 Definition of electric bike

-Generally speaking, an electric bike works like a traditional bike: you just need to pedal!
-The electric assistance is activated only to support the pedaling, making it smoother and less tiring.
-The intensity of the assistance depends on the level chosen by the user, the effort exerted, and the technical characteristics of the motor.
-As is often said: "It’s the assistance that is electric, not the bike or the cyclist."
+Generally speaking, an electric bike works like a classic bike: you just have to pedal!
+The electric assistance only activates to support pedaling, making it smoother and less tiring.
+The intensity of the assistance depends on the level chosen by the user, the effort provided, and the technical characteristics of the motor.
+As it is often said: "It is the assistance that is electric, not the bike or the cyclist."

-In reality, an electric bike is not intended for those who do not want to pedal or for those looking for a no-effort alternative.
-It is also not suitable for people with disabilities who require assistance to pedal.
+In reality, an electric bike is not intended for those who do not want to pedal nor for those looking for an effortless alternative.
+And it is also not suitable for people with disabilities requiring assistance to pedal.

-Electric bicycles are not a recent invention.
+The electric bike is not a recent invention.
 The first prototypes appeared long before the creation of the Tour de France.
-As early as the 1970s, craftsmen were already designing them, and in some Asian countries, this means of transport has been used en masse for over 20 years.
+As early as the 1970s, craftsmen were already designing them, and in some Asian countries, this means of transport has been used massively for more than 20 years.

 How does an electric bike work?

 If you want to trade your old classic bike for a brand new urban electric bike, there are a few important points you need to know.
-You need to learn how it works, because although it is very similar to the classic bike, the electric bike has electric assistance that you should master well before venturing out on the road.
-We will also talk about the different types of motors available, as well as the importance of the battery.
+You need to learn how it works, because although it is very similar to the classic bike, the electric bike has electric assistance that you should master well before venturing onto the road.
+We will also talk about the different types of existing motors, as well as the importance of the battery.

-The electric bike works in the same way as a classic bike, with one little extra: electric assistance.
-This is equipped with a sensor located at the crankset, which detects the pedaling motion.
-This information is then sent to a controller that activates the battery to power the motor.
-The latter then intervenes to support the cyclist's effort and make pedaling less tiring.
+The electric bike works the same way as a classic bike, with a little extra: electric assistance.
+This is equipped with a sensor placed at the crankset, which detects pedaling movement.
+This information is then sent to a controller that triggers the battery to power the motor.
+The latter then intervenes to support the cyclist’s effort and make pedaling less tiring.

-Pedal motors are distinguished by better assistance technology, low energy consumption, and their transmission systems.
-It's no wonder they are more expensive and highly valued by bike craftsmen.
+Crank motors stand out for better assistance technology, low energy consumption, and their transmission systems.
+No wonder they are more expensive and highly appreciated by bike craftsmen.
 They offer great comfort of use while helping to extend battery life.
 This type of motor is perfect for mountain biking outings and trips on steep slopes.

-Another positive point: their excellent performance, which adapts perfectly to different models of electric bikes.
-This ensures additional comfort, especially when traveling on bumpy roads.
+Another positive point: their excellent efficiency, which adapts perfectly to different electric bike models.
+This guarantees extra comfort, especially when traveling on bumpy roads.

 Friction motors

-Friction motors are among the most common on the market, operating similarly to an inverted dynamo.
+Friction motors are among the most common on the market, operating similarly to a reversed dynamo.
 Many brands have adopted this type of motor because it fits all bike models.
 This flexibility allows them to optimize their production without having to manage multiple motor references.

 Wheel motors

-Wheel motors, also known as hub motors, are distinguished by their ease of use and affordable cost.
+Hub motors, also called wheel motors, stand out for their ease of use and affordable cost.
 Very popular among enthusiasts, they are among the most used models in Asia and Europe.
-Compact and equipped with Brushless technology, these motors limit friction, noise, and the risk of overheating.
-This type of motor can be found on Garrett Miller electric bikes, which are currently among the most appreciated models by ride enthusiasts.
+Compact and equipped with Brushless technology, these motors reduce friction, noise, and the risk of overheating.
+This type of motor can be found on Garrett Miller electric bikes, which are among the most appreciated models by ride enthusiasts right now.

-Regarding battery autonomy, manufacturers generally provide wide ranges, between 50 to 95 km.
-You might say that it's too random, but too many parameters come into play, making it difficult to estimate accurately: your weight, your pedaling strength, weather conditions, terrain, tire inflation, and the level of electric assistance.
+Regarding battery range, manufacturers generally provide wide ranges, between 50 to 95 km.
+You might say that it’s too unpredictable, but too many parameters come into play, making exact estimation difficult: your weight, your pedaling strength, weather conditions, terrain, tire inflation, and the level of electric assistance.

 For maximum autonomy, make sure the battery is fully charged.

 Riding a bike is fun.
-Riding an electric bike is just as enjoyable.
-Despite their similarities, electric bikes can offer a somewhat different experience than a traditional bike.
-Therefore, proper handling is even more important.
+Riding an electric bike is just as much fun.
+Despite their similarities, electric bikes can offer a somewhat different experience from a traditional bike.
+Adapted riding is therefore all the more important.
 Here are some tips for excellent handling.

 The first handling

-First rule: before you start, take the time to familiarize yourself with your electric bike by riding at a slow speed.
+First rule: before you start, take the time to get familiar with your electric bike by riding at a slow speed.
 Certainly, it is tempting to immediately test its limits, but it is better to take it easy at first.
-Once you perfectly master your bike, you will be able to fully enjoy its capabilities on the road.
+Once you perfectly master your bike, you can fully enjoy its capabilities on the road.

 If you can, first learn to pedal without activating the electric assistance.
-Once you are comfortable, engage it.
+Once comfortable, turn it on.
 However, on some models, the weight of the bike can make pedaling without assistance difficult.
-If it is essential to start, make sure it is set to the lowest level for a smooth start.
+If it is essential to start, make sure it is set to the lowest level for a smooth takeoff.

-To start gently, we recommend placing one foot on the pedal located at the top and lightly pushing down on it while keeping your other foot on the ground for balance.
+To start smoothly, we advise you to place one foot on the pedal at the top and gently push on it while maintaining balance with the other foot on the ground.
 This allows you to gain initial momentum before the electric assistance takes over.
-Once in motion, do not rush the electric assistance too much to avoid sudden accelerations that could unbalance you.
+Once moving, do not jerk the electric assistance too much to avoid sudden speed surges that could unbalance you.

 Before hitting the road with your large wheel electric bike, it is important to know the main rules governing its use.
-No reason to panic, there is no excessive complexity, but a few essential points to keep in mind for a smooth ride.
+No need to panic, there is no excessive complexity, but a few essential points to keep in mind for riding with peace of mind.

 Speed limit and equipment

 The electric bike must be limited to 25 km/h with electric assistance.
 Beyond this speed, it becomes a moped and requires specific equipment (helmet, insurance, registration).
-Although wearing a helmet is not mandatory for adults, it is strongly recommended for your safety, especially in urban areas.
+Although the helmet is not mandatory for adults, it is still highly recommended for your safety, especially in urban areas.

-Electric bikes can ride on the same paths as traditional bikes.
-However, certain areas, such as pedestrian zones or some bike paths, may have time restrictions.
-So be sure to check the local regulations before you go.
+The electric bike can travel on the same paths as traditional bicycles.
+However, some areas, such as pedestrian zones or certain bike lanes, may have time restrictions.
+So be sure to check local regulations before setting off.

 Insurance: Useful but not mandatory

-Although it is not required by law (except in certain cases), insurance can be a plus to cover any damages caused to others.
-It will also provide you with peace of mind in case of an accident.
+Although not required by law (except in certain cases), insurance can be a plus to cover potential damages caused to others.
+It will also offer you peace of mind in case of an accident.

 FAQ